 Hammerhead Shark Point

-Our dive safari to North Ari atoll on Mondays and Thursdays (minimum 10 divers) is not to be missed!
-We make three dives on some of the famous sites there.
-Breakfast and lunch onboard are included in boat fee.
+Our diving safaris to north Ari are not to be missed.
+We run a half day safari three times weekly and a full day once a week.
+We make two or three dives on some of the famous sites there.
+Breakfast (and lunch on full day) is included in the boat fee.
 With the right conditions, this is a wonderful diving adventure and memorable day out on the magnificent Indian Ocean.